Expensify/App/docs/articles/expensify-classic/bank-accounts-and-credit-cards/company-cards/Troubleshooting.md

 Please note there are some things that cannot be bypassed within Expensify, including two-factor authentication being enabled within your bank account.
 This will prevent the connection from remaining stable and will need to be turned off on the bank side.

 ## What are the most reliable bank connections in Expensify?*
 The most reliable corporate card to use with Expensify is the Expensify Visa® Commercial Card.
-We offer daily settlement, unapproved expense limits, and real-time compliance for secure and efficient spending, as well as 2% cash back.
-Click here to learn more or apply.
+We offer daily settlement, unapproved expense limits, and real-time compliance for secure and efficient spending, as well as 2% cash back (_Applies to USD purchases only._) Click here to learn more or apply.
 Additionally, we've teamed up with major banks worldwide to ensure a smooth import of credit card transactions into your accounts.
 Corporate cards from the following banks also offer the most dependable connections in Expensify:
 - American Express
 - Bank of America